Romulo Espaldon: Military career

-Espaldon's military career began at the age of 16 when he volunteered in the USAFFE as a member of the Bolo Batallion Unit in 1941 to fight the invading Japanese forces.
-During the Japanese occupation of the Philippines, he was a teenage guerrilla leader in Sulu and Tawi-Tawi.
-He also served as intelligence officer of the 1st Battalion, 1st Infantry Regiment and as liaison officer between the Sulu Area Command and American landing forces (Sulu White Task Force) in Tawi-Tawi during the liberation campaign.
+Espaldon's military career began at the age of 16 when he volunteered in the USAFFE as a member of the Bolo Battalion Unit in 1941 to fight the invading Japanese forces.
+During the Japanese occupation of the Philippines, he was a teenage guerrilla leader in Sulu and Tawi-Tawi under Lieutenant Colonel Alejandro Suarez commander of Sulu Area Command.
+He also served as intelligence officer of the 1st Battalion, 125th Infantry Regiment and as liaison officer between the Sulu Area Command under Colonel Alejandro Suarez and American landing forces (Sulu White Task Force) in Tawi-Tawi during the liberation campaign.
 He was later assigned as Garrison Commander of the Cagayan de Sulu Forces.
 After World War II, he was commissioned as a second lieutenant in the Philippine Army.

 Shortly after graduating from Kings Point in 1950, he was commissioned as an ensign in the Philippine Navy and became commanding officer of RPS Capiz and later RPS Iloilo.
 A decade later, he was appointed as naval attaché to Indonesia and Malaysia, and became fluent in Bahasa Indonesia.

 After returning to the Philippines, he served as Chief of Naval Intelligence in 1966, as Acting Chief of the Intelligence Service of the AFP (ISAFP) in 1969, then as Vice Commander of the Philippine Navy in 1971.

 In 1972, he would become Deputy Chief of Staff of the Armed Forces of the Philippines (AFP), only to be deprived of the top post because the Marcos administration reportedly preferred a super-loyalist like General Fabian Ver.
 Veteran Associated Press correspondent Gil Santos noted that Espaldon was one of the few "good guys" who wanted to restore professionalism in the military and got sidelined by Marcos and Ver.

 That same year, the MNLF was founded by Nur Misuari as a splinter group of the Muslim Independence Movement.
 At its peak in 1974, it was able to field between 50,000 and 60,000 rebels, and as many as 20,000 were reportedly trained in Sabah with financial assistance from Libya.